MBoemo/DNAscent/README.md

 ## Questions and Bugs
 Should any bugs arise or if you have basic usage questions, please raise a [GitHub issue](https://github.com/MBoemo/DNAscent/issues).
 For more detailed discussions or collaborations, please Email Michael Boemo at mb915@cam.ac.uk.

+## Legacy Flow Cells
+Users wishing to analyse data acquired on legacy R9.4.1 flow cells should roll back to DNAscent v3.1.2 as v4.0.1 and above are not back-compatible with R9.4.1 flow cells.
+As R9.4.1 flow cells have been deprecated by Oxford Nanopore, previous versions of DNAscent designed for R9.4.1 flow cells (v3.1.2 and below) are no longer under active development.